Collegiate secret societies in North America: Common traits

 There are several common traits among these societies.
 Historically, most collegiate secret societies were open only to white males, although this began to change in the late 20th century with a greater emphasis being placed on diversity.
 Many societies also limit their membership to a specific small number and recruit members at the end of their junior year.
 Most societies maintain secrecy, even at the alumni level, regarding membership, rituals, and traditions.
 Extensive mortuary imagery is associated with many secret societies, maintaining a pretense of great seriousness.
 Their clubhouses are often called "tombs", based on a tradition started at Yale University.

-Honoraries
+Transitions

-Some historic secret societies are now considered honorary or senior societies.
-Phi Beta Kappa is the best-known example, where it originally operated on a secret chapter basis, and sometime after its secrets were made public in the 1830s, Phi Beta Kappa continued as an honorary.
-The membership of these groups is not secret, but their rituals may be.
+Some historically secret societies are now considered honor societies or senior societies.
+Phi Beta Kappa is the best-known example, where it originally operated on a secret chapter basis, and sometime after its secrets were made public in the 1830s, Phi Beta Kappa continued as an honor society.
+The membership of honor societies or senior societies is not secret, but their rituals may be.